-I poured over 4 hours into Kind Words last night.
+I poured over 4 hours into Kind Words last night alone.
 There was no artificial pressure, tension or objectives.
-I sent words of encouragement to invisible strangers going through break-ups, money troubles, exam pressures, and bankruptcy.
+I sent words of encouragement to strangers going through break-ups, money troubles, exam pressures, bankruptcy, and self-identity issues.
 I even sent a few letters of my own and received caring responses that helped me to move past the thoughts that were holding me back.

 In addition to sharing fears or giving advice, players can also share stickers.
 Everyone begins the game with a random sticker, of which they have an infinite number.
 You can send those stickers to the people you’re responding to, or to say thank you to those who respond to your thoughts.
 These stickers all come with a corresponding item that you can pop on your bed, shelf or desk, adding a bit more character to your bedroom.
+It’s the only progression mechanic in the game and while it doesn’t feel forced, it does feel good when you’ve got them all.
 It’s a nice little touch.

-If you don’t feel like sharing your concerns or advising others, you can relax in your cozy bedroom and send a paper airplane message instead.
-These paper airplanes are positive messages that you want to share with the community as a whole.
-They randomly fly past intermittently, and players can choose whether to read them or not.
-They tend to be more general “good luck” and “you’re awesome” messages, but it’s still nice to see so much positivity being shared.
+If you don’t feel like sharing your concerns or advising others, you can relax in your cosy bedroom and send a paper airplane message instead.
+Paper airplanes are one-way positive messages and statements that you want to share with the community as a whole.
+They randomly fly past intermittently, and players can choose whether to click on them and read them or not.
+They tend to be more general “good luck” and “you’re awesome” messages, but that’s not a bad thing.
+It’s nice to see so much positivity being shared.

-An interesting design decision in Kind Words is the inability to continue the conversation with those sharing their thoughts.
-Someone shares their thoughts, another person responds to those concerns, but the person receiving the advice can only thank respondents by sending stickers.
+An interesting design decision in Kind Words is the inability to continue the conversation with those sharing their thoughts after your single response.
+Someone shares their thoughts and another person responds, but there is no way for either party to type any additional messages to each other.
 It would be nice to forge friendships with some of the people you feel an affinity with.
-On the plus side, this decision by the developers helps to keep things anonymous and strengthens the relationship with the community, rather than individuals.
+On the plus side, this decision by the developers helps to keep things anonymous and strengthens the relationship with the community, rather than with individuals.

-If you’re looking for something a little bit different to ‘play’, definitely try Kind Words.
+If you’re looking for something a little bit different to ‘play’ while on lockdown, definitely try Kind Words.
 For just $4.99/£3.99, it will restore your faith in others and make you feel more connected to fellow gamers.
 It’s a truly unique experience.